cran-task-views/Distributions/Distributions.md

   the multivariate normal distribution on the simplex and multivariate skew normal distribution on the simplex.
 A random generator of the multivariate normal is provided in `r pkg("MultiRNG")`.
-  `r pkg("mggd")` provides d, r function of the multivariate generalized Gaussian distribution.
+  `r pkg("multvardiv")` provides d, r function of the multivariate generalized Gaussian distribution.
 - *Multivariate generalized hyperbolic distribution:*
   `r pkg("QRM")` provides d, r functions of the standard